lee-vincent/dotfiles-windows/README.md

-﻿# Jay Harris's dotfiles for Windows
+﻿# Vinnie Lee dotfiles for Windows, from Jay Harris

 A collection of PowerShell files for Windows, including common application installation through `Chocolatey` and `npm`, and developer-minded Windows configuration defaults.